squid1975/Culinnari/README.md

     - define('DB_NAME', 'your_db_name'); // The name of your database

 4. **Set up server environment**
-    Make sure you're running a local server (ex: XAMPP, MAMP, WAMP) and that PHP is enabled.
-I used Laragon for this project.
+- Make sure you're running a local server (ex: XAMPP, MAMP, WAMP) and that PHP is enabled, installed, and running.
+Check by visiting localhost in your browser and ensure the server is working.
+I used [Laragon](https://laragon.org/) for this project.
+- Once the server environment is set up, place the project folder in the htdocs directory (for XAMPP) or the equivalent for your server (e.g. www for MAMP, www for Laragon)
+- Start the local server (Apache and MySQL) and navigate to http://localhost/ followed by the folder name of the project (http://localhost/Culinnari/)

 ## Project Structure
 - Public: Publicly available files (css, js, images, members only pages, admin only pages)